 developing contemporary learning and interpretation resources that highlight the value of living collections

-The committee is made up of members from Australia and New Zealand – John Sandham (Botanic Gardens of South Australia), Emma Bodley (Auckland Botanic Gardens), Donna Thomas (Ballarat Botanical Gardens), Peter Symes (Royal Botanic Gardens Victoria), John Arnott (Royal Botanic Gardens Victoria), Tex Moon (Dandenong Ranges Botanic Garden) and Wolfgang Bopp (Christchurch Botanic Gardens).
+The committee is made up of members from Australia and New Zealand – John Sandham (Botanic Gardens of South Australia), Emma Bodley (Auckland Botanic Gardens), Donna Thomas (Ballarat Botanical Gardens), Peter Symes (Royal Botanic Gardens Victoria), John Arnott (Royal Botanic Gardens Victoria), Tex Moon (Dandenong Ranges Botanic Garden), Wolfgang Bopp (Christchurch Botanic Gardens), Sheree Parker (Geelong Botanic Gardens) and Amanda Shade (Kings Park and Botanic Garden).

 If you would like to stay up to date with the group, please contact the BCARM chair Emma Bodley (email@example.com) to be added to the mailing list.